 14 CHAPTER 1.
 INTRODUCTION

 Figure 1.1: Motivation for proposing new computational cognitive models of spa- tial memory.
-A: Learning representations of the space around animals confers signif- icant advantages, such as the ability to plan an detour out of sight (dashed red arrow) to reach a food source while avoiding danger in this example.
+A: Learning representations of the space around animals confers signif- icant advantages, such as the ability to plan a detour out of sight (dashed red arrow) to reach a food source while avoiding danger in this example.
 In real environments, this task is made more difficult by the unreliability, errors and noise inherent in both the estimation of position by integrating self-motion and in estimated object distances (e.g. based on vision).
 Most existing cognitive models of spatial memory neglect these challenges.
 B: State of the art SLAM models in robotics are able to estimate loca- tions and learn maps accurately, but rely on sensors and computations which are very different from biology - e.g. higher measurement accuracy using laser-based distance sensors (LIDAR), centralized control and coordination, and high number of serial op- erations per second - up to 1010 floating-point operations per second (FLOPS) needed for state of the art SLAM systems (Machado Santos et al., 2013).
 C: In contrast, the hippocampus - the major brain area involved in world-centered spatial representations

 - contains only a few million neurons, of which only a subset is active at a time, each firing only a few times per second (Rapp & Gallagher, 1996; Sˇ imic´ & Bogdanovic´,